SuperDARN/rst/docs/user_guide/linux_install.md

 # Linux

 This guide is intended to provide installation instructions on several **Linux Distributions**.
-It begins with a list of dependencies required for each distrubution and concludes with instructions for installing RST.
-If you do not see you Linux distribution or version please create an [issue](https://github.com/superdarn/rst/issues/new) on GitHub page and we can help and add it into our installtion guide.
+It begins with a list of dependencies required for each distribution and concludes with instructions for installing RST.
+If you do not see you Linux distribution or version please create an [issue](https://github.com/superdarn/rst/issues/new) on GitHub page and we can help and add it into our installation guide.

 If you run into any problems with installing RST please create an [issue](https://github.com/superdarn/rst/issues/new) addressing your problem and the error message you recieve.
 The community will then help you with solving your problem and add it into our troubleshooting section to help other future users.